 How to Tell You're Dealing with a Malignant Narcissist

-The intentional destruction of others while pathologically loving self.
+The intentional destruction of others while pathologically loving the self.

 Posted Feb 22, 2017